petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/displaying-claritys-content.md

    |:--------|:------|:----------|
    | Mapping | Field | *Message* |

-1. Add a *Clarity Button* fragment to Announcement container after the paragraph, select it, and configure these settings:
+1. Add a *Clarity Button* fragment to the Announcement container after the paragraph, select it, and configure these settings:

    | Tab     | Field    | Value        |
    |:--------|:---------|:-------------|